xbIzzy/xbIzzys-BO2-Camo-Tool/README.md

 # xbIzzys BO2 Camo Tool

+##Currently
+Currently undergoing a full rewrite to improve injection methods and add support for other Call of Duty titles.

 ## About
 Custom Camo Tool for BO2’s Cyborg & Dragon Camo.
 Feel free to use the camos I made in you own tools.
 Xbox 360 Only!